mdubbs/respondr/README.md

 # Respondr
-Responder is a lightweight (2016 keyword of the year) NodeJS API for gathering and managing feedback from SMS messages sent to phone number(s)/short code(s) on Twilio.
-Respondr currently supports MongoDB as the backend database.
+Responder is a lightweight (2016 keyword of the year) NodeJS/MongoDB API for gathering and managing feedback from SMS messages sent to phone number(s)/short code(s) on Twilio (think of it like a ticketing system that people text).

 ## Getting started